nluna96/bikesharing/README.md

 #### Trip by Gender(Weekday per Hour)
 ![Image3](./images/trips_by_gender_weekday_per_hour.png)

-From the data above it can be seen that males are the most active
+From the data above it can be seen that males are the most active members during the busiest times.
+Thurdays afternoon rides are the highest for them, while females are fairly constant with no obvious busy times.
+Unknowns are similar to females, they have no obvious busy time throughtout the week.

-#### Trips by Gender by Weekday
+#### User Trips by Gender by Weekday
 ![Image5](./images/user_trips_by_gender_by_weekday.png)

+Male subscribers are the overall most active community throughtout the weedays, with Thursday being their most active day.
+Female subscribers and unknown subscribers have no clear preffered day.
+Furthermore, for all three customer genders there are no preferred day in the weekday, all weekdays look similar for the three genders.

 #### Tableau Story
 [Link to my Story](https://public.tableau.com/profile/noel.luna3290#!/vizhome/Module14Challenge_16113768033450/Story1?publish=yes)

 ## Summary

 Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.